 Provide a description of the proposed stormwater drainage system and the proposed disposal arrangements, including any off-site services.
-Illustrate the description with figures with contours at suitable intervals (one metre contours in areas of low relief) showing drainage pathways and the locations and discharge points of sediment detention basins, and any other stormwater quality improvement devices.
+Illustrate the description using figures with contours at suitable intervals (one metre contours in areas of low relief) showing drainage pathways including the separate pathways for mine-affected and unaffected surface run-off respectively, any diversions of ephemeral drainage lines, and the locations and discharge points of sediment detention basins, and any other stormwater quality improvement devices.